nens/lizard-docs/source/c_dataexchange.rst

 Authentication
 --------------

-SFTP users are authenticated with a username / password.
+SFTP users are authenticated with a username/password.

 Supported data formats
 ----------------------